revivalofchurch/Strawberry-Jam/Tasks.md

 *   **Result:** The `tfd-automator` plugin is now fully functional and works for any user in any den.
 The packet construction is now correctly based on dynamically and reliably acquired user and room information, resolving the issue of invalid packets and erroneous room IDs.
 The full automation cycle (joining, starting, collecting gems, claiming rewards, and leaving) now operates as intended.

 ## Completed Tasks

+### 7. **Plugin System Overhaul [COMPLETED]**
+*   **Problem Description:** The existing plugin system had several issues: plugins were bundled with the installer, increasing the application size; updates would delete user-installed plugins; and there was no mechanism for plugins to run in the background without being throttled.
+*   **Implementation:**
+    *   **Decoupled Plugins from Installer:** Modified `electron-builder.json` to remove the `plugins` directory from the `extraFiles` array, preventing them from being bundled into the final application package.
+    *   **Persistent Plugin Installation:**
+        *   Updated `src/electron/renderer/application/dispatch/index.js` and `src/electron/renderer/application/modals/plugins.js` to use the user's data directory (`app.getPath('userData')`) for storing plugins.
+        *   Implemented a migration script in `src/electron/renderer/application/modals/plugins.js` to automatically move existing plugins from the old installation directory to the new user data directory, ensuring a seamless transition for existing users.
+    *   **Background Plugin Execution:**
+        *   Added a `runInBackground` property to the `plugin.json` schema.
+        *   Modified `src/electron/index.js` to check for this property when creating plugin windows and set `backgroundThrottling: false` accordingly.
+        *   Added IPC events to notify plugins when the main application is minimized or restored.
+    *   **Improved User Experience:** Replaced the "Plugins directory not found" error with a more user-friendly message: "Head to the plugin library to download plugins!".
+*   **Result:** The plugin system is now more robust and user-friendly.
+New users will have a smaller initial download and can choose which plugins to install.
+Existing users' plugins will be preserved during updates.
+Plugin developers can now create plugins that run in the background without being throttled.

 ### 5. **Fix Plugin Window Icon [COMPLETED]**
 *   **Problem Description:** Plugin windows were displaying the ault Electron icon instead of the custom Strawberry Jam icon (`assets/images/icon.png`).